Jair Jurrjens: Baltimore Orioles

 On January 24, 2013, Jurrjens agreed to a one-year deal with the Baltimore Orioles for $1.5 million.
 Incentives could have brought the contract to $4 million.
 However, after the team reviewed Jurrjens's medical information, they instead signed Jurrjens to a minor league contract.
 The Orioles purchased Jurrjens's contract from Triple-A Norfolk Tides on May 18.
-He made his first start with Baltimore that day, pitching 5 innings and picking up a no-decision in an Orioles loss.
+He made his first start with Baltimore that day, pitching 5 innings and not receiving a decision in an Orioles loss.
 He was optioned back to Norfolk on May 21, then recalled on June 29.
 He was optioned back to Norfolk on July 1.
 Jurrjens was designated for assignment by the Orioles on July 12 to clear room for pitchers Jairo Asencio.
 Jurrjens opted for free agency instead of playing in Triple-A, and became a free agent on July 18.

 Detroit Tigers (second stint)

 On July 24, 2013, Jurrjens signed a minor league contract with the Detroit Tigers, and was subsequently assigned to the Triple-A Toledo Mud Hens.
 In 7 starts for Toledo, Jurrjens logged a 1–4 record and 5.49 ERA with 24 strikeouts across 39 1/3 innings pitched.